epa095/talks/game-theory18/PITCHME.md

 > [...] is a game where several people guess what 2/3 of the average of their guesses will be, and where the numbers are restricted to the real numbers between 0 and 100, inclusive.
 The winner is the one closest to the 2/3 average.

++++

 @ul
-* 0 is the only pure strategy Nash Equilibrium.
 * 21.6 was the winning value in a large internet-based competition organized by the Danish newspaper Politiken.
 This included 19,196 people and with a prize of 5000 Danish kroner.
+* 0 is the only pure strategy Nash Equilibrium.
 @ulend

 ---

-# Braess' paradox!
+## Braess' paradox!

 ![Braess' paradox](https://upload.wikimedia.org/wikipedia/commons/0/01/Braess_paradox_road_example.svg)